 This is a perfect project to work up with scraps and just a few minutes of time.
 Save an angel when you make these in bulk and donate them to your local hospital.

 This free pattern is shared, below.
 However, many of you have asked how you can support the work of Made with a Twist during this difficult time for small business owners.
 If that’s you, I am so grateful to you for your kindness.
-You can purchase the large-print, ad-free PDF for just $3 through either of the button links, below.
+You can purchase the large-print, ad-free PDF for just $3 through either the button link, below.

 How to Make the Sore Ear Saver Mask Holder

 - Lion Brand Hometown USA, super bulky weight #6 yarn.
 (100% acrylic, 81 yds/74 m per 5 oz/142 g skein) Scrap length.